emberjs/rfcs/text/0730-semver-for-ts.md

 </dd>

-<dt>User constructability:</dt>
+<dt>User constructibility:</dt>

 <dd>

-Exported types (interfaces, type aliases, and the type side of classes) may be defined by documentation to be user-constructable or *not*.
-For example, a package may choose to export an interface to allow users to name the type returned by a function, while specifying that the only legal way to construct such an interface is via the exported function: the type is *not* user-constructable.
-Alternatively, a package may export an interface or type alias explicitly for users to construct objects matching the type themselves: the type *is* user-constructable.
+Exported types (interfaces, type aliases, and the type side of classes) may be defined by documentation to be user-constructible or *not*.
+For example, a package may choose to export an interface to allow users to name the type returned by a function, while specifying that the only legal way to construct such an interface is via the exported function: the type is *not* user-constructible.
+Alternatively, a package may export an interface or type alias explicitly for users to construct objects matching the type themselves: the type *is* user-constructible.

 </dd>